 You also need to be aware that Centrelink have a process and documentation whereby a person may be deemed “Independent”.
 The Centrelink process refers to financial independence only and is different to South Metropolitan TAFE’s Independent Minor application process.
 If you have been declared an independent minor by Centrelink this evidence should be submitted as part of the application process.
 Our assessment is designed to ascertain to whether you are responsible enough to attend class regularly, participate actively and seek support if it becomes necessary.

 All fees are expected to be paid in full at enrolment OR via a deposit and set payment plan.
 Note that only your parent, guardian or nominated responsible adult can sign the payment plan.

-If you were born in 2004, 2005 or 2006 we will only share information regarding your enrolment, attendance, progress with your parent or guardian and the Department of Education, if required.
-The Department of Education may forward this information directly to your previous school.
+We will only share information regarding your enrolment, attendance, progress with your parent or guardian and the Department of Education, if required.

 If you or your parent or responsible adult have any questions or concerns about the above information please contact Duty of Care on 9229 8447 or via email.